griffithlab/civic-docs/docs/model/variant_groups.rst

 Variant Groups provide user-defined grouping of Variants within and between genes based on unifying characteristics.

-.. rubric:: UNDERSTANDING VARIANT GROUPS
+.. rubric:: Understanding Variant Groups

-Variant groups allow users to group variants from a single gene or multiple genes that have similar clinical consequences.
+Variant groups allow users to group variants from a single Gene or multiple Genes that have similar clinical consequences.

 Example uses: